Shram Shakti Express

-Shram Shakti Express along with Prayagraj Express and Shiv Ganga Express enjoys highest priority all over the route.
+Shram Shakti Express along with Lucknow Mail, Prayagraj Express, Shiv Ganga Express and Shaan-e-Bhopal Express enjoys highest priority all over the route.

 Modern LHB coach with a MPS of 160 kmph are more comfortable.
 The new coaches, based on a German technology Linke Hoffman Busch, are made of stainless steel which do not turn turtle during accidents; the light-weight coaches will improve the train's speed.
 Bigger windows, lamps at all AC seats and sound insulation are the other facilities of this train.
-Shram Shakti Express runs with 1 AC 1 tier coach, 1 AC 2 tier coaches, 2 AC 3E coaches,4 AC 3 tier coaches, 7 Sleeper coaches, 5 General coaches along with 2 EOG coaches.
+Shram Shakti Express runs with 1 AC 1 tier coach, 1 AC 2 tier coach,5 AC 3E coaches,4 AC 3 tier coaches, 5 Sleeper coaches, 4 General coaches along with 1 EOG coach and 1 SLR coach.
 Thus, having a total of 22 LHB coach; the normal locomotive of Shram Shakti is a WAP-7 locomotive of Kanpur shed.
-Loco in-charge for this train is WAP-7 Kanpur Shed.Earlier was hauled by a WAP-4 Kanpur Shed.
-Earlier It was used to run non stop over night between New Delhi and Kanpur Central, but it had given a halt at Panki in Kanpur.
+Loco in-charge for this train is WAP-7 Kanpur Shed.Earlier was hauled by a WAP-4 Kanpur Shed or before that some cases WAP-4 Ghaziabad Shed.
+Earlier It was used to run non stop over night between New Delhi and Kanpur Central, but it had given a halt at Panki Dham (Earlier "Panki") in Kanpur to cater city people better from 07 July 2017.
+It was given a Panki Halt from 08 March 2016 till 04 September 2016 as an experimental halt but due to less patronage of halts and bookings and number of boarding-deboarding of passengers it was withdrawn then.
 It is non-stop overnight train.
 Punctual and clean also; this along with Kanpur Shatabdi are two trains from/to NDLS-CNB.